What can go wrong with the knee joint?

 The complete effect can be felt within several weeks or a few months depending on the extent of the problem and pain.
 Viscosupplementation injections also provide improved knee joint mobility and joint range of motion.

-Stem cell therapy is a form of regenerative medicine that is revolutionizing pain management treatments.
+Regenerative Medicine is a revolutionizing treatment for pain management treatment and promotes healing.
 Stem cells possess unique abilities to self-renew and self-regenerate.
 When injected into the damaged knee joint, they bring necessary growth factors, such as hyaluronic acid, amino acids, and cytokines to help in healing.
 Your body works to create new, healthy tissue in the knee joint.

 Each person responds differently to stem cell therapy, but you can expect to feel sore for a few days after treatment.
 You start to see improvements in knee function and reduction of pain in two to three weeks.
 Stem cell therapy is a viable, less-invasive alternative to joint replacement surgeries.